Long‑term Safety and Tolerability of Admilparant in Adults with Idiopathic or Progressive Pulmonary Fibrosis

 Investigated drugs:

-LPA1 antagonist is an oral tablet that is taken by mouth.
-It works by blocking a specific protein called LPA1, which is thought to be involved in the development of lung scarring in diseases such as idiopathic pulmonary fibrosis (IPF) and progressive pulmonary fibrosis (PPF).
-In this study, participants take the tablet for an extended period to see if it can be used safely over time without causing serious side effects.
-The medication is made as a film‑coated tablet and is considered an orphan drug, meaning it is intended for a rare condition.
+LPA1 antagonist is an oral tablet taken by mouth.
+It works by blocking a protein called LPA1 that can contribute to the scarring and stiffening of lung tissue.
+In this study, the medicine is being given to people with idiopathic pulmonary fibrosis (IPF) or progressive pulmonary fibrosis (PPF) to see if it can be used safely for a long time without causing serious side effects.

 Trial ID: